skillpub/collaboration/README.md

 # Pricing

-Skillpub is free to use and unlimited in functionality :tada: for all channels except Slack, **for Slack - :keycap_ten: users are free**, for more users need to buy :dollar: license on www.skillpub.org.
+Skillpub is free to use and unlimited in functionality :tada: for all channels except Slack, **for Slack - :keycap_ten: users are free**, for more users need to buy license on www.skillpub.org.

 # Use Cases